The following frequently asked questions cover a broad spectrum of Undergraduate Programs information.

 If I stop going to a class, the instructor will drop me, right?

 In most cases, wrong!
 Some instructors drop students for non-attendance, but more do not.
 You are solely responsible for your enrollment, so you need to take care of dropping any course you're not attending.
 (Another thing to consider is that the instructor could choose to drop you with an "E".)

 What happens if I stop going to a class but don't drop it?

 The instructor has no choice but to give you a failing grade of "E".
-The University considers you to have failed a class if you fail to drop it.
+The University considers you to have failed a class if you neglect to drop it.
 Don't permanently damage your GPA and transcript by overlooking something that can easily be fixed.
-Check your schedule in UAccess Student before the drop deadline to make sure you didn't "forget" to drop a class, and that you are registered for the classes you are attending.
+Check your schedule in UAccess Student before the drop or withdraw deadline to make sure you didn't "forget" to drop a class, and that you are registered for the classes you are attending.